‘World’s Sexiest DJ’ Nata Lee Exposes Chest In Mesh Bra That’s Completely See-Through

 The DJ paired the top with low-rise denim jeans.
 The jeans were ripped throughout, as parts of her leg peeked through.

-Lee was spotted leaning against a wall, and placed her left arm on her head.
-She looked into the distance to her left, and wore her hair down.
+Lee was spotted leaning against a wall and placed her left arm on her head.
+She looked into the distance to her left and wore her hair down.
 Whatever makeup Nata wore was natural-looking.
-She kept things simple, and didn’t wear any visible accessories.
+She kept things simple and didn’t wear any visible accessories.
 Her pose and ensemble allowed her to show off not just her exposed chest, but her toned midriff.

 This update was liked over 77,000 times, and fans raved about the DJ’s good looks in the comments section.